keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

     [Setup for Monitoring other Namespaces](https://prometheus-operator.dev/docs/kube/monitoring-other-namespaces/)).

-  - To install Prometheus into the `monitoring` namespace using the default configuration included with Keptn, use the following command sequence.
+  - To install Prometheus into the `monitoring` namespace using the example configuration included with Keptn, use the following command sequence.
     Use similar commands if you define a different configuration: